midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 ### Coin keys

-Coin secret key is 32 random bytes, generated as the second value generated from the RNG.
+Coin secret key is 32 random bytes, generated as a SHA-256 hash of seed with domain separator "midnight:csk".
 Through coin commitment calculation in a zero-knowledge proof it is a credential to rights to spend particular coin.

 Coin public key is 32 bytes calculated as Poseidon hash of width 3 (2 inputs, one output) over the main curve (BLS12-381) with domain separator `midnight:pk-derive` padded to 32 bytes, that is (in a TS pseudocode):